gbuesing/turbochat/slides.md

 # Pros

+* Leverage your existing knowledge and web app code
-* Use mostly web tech you know (much easier to build adaptive views in HTML vs. native constraint layouts)
+* Build adaptive views in HTML vs. native constraint layouts
-* Publish apps in the App Store and Play Store
-* Deploy most bug fixes and new features for your web app without going through the store
+* Release bug fixes and new features with a simple deploy
+* Do less native app development

 # Cons

-* There's no magic, you'll need to learn Xcode and Android Studio
+* There's no magic, you'll need to use Xcode and Android Studio
 * ...and Swift and Java

 ---